Cevinio/production-dependencies-guard/README.md

 Additionally, you can configure the guard to decline packages with missing/unfit license, abandoned or mentioning `debug` in description and analyze packages on basis of composer.lock (deeper analysis).

+> This repository was forked from [kalessil/production-dependencies-guard](https://github.com/kalessil/production-dependencies-guard) because it is unmaintained.
+> Credits go to [Vladimir Reznichenko](https://github.com/kalessil) for creating the original production dependency guard.

 # Installation

 `composer require --dev cevinio/production-dependencies-guard:dev-main`